Two meters? One meter plus? Social distancing rules prompt fierce debate in U.K.

 The science over the right number of meters is far from settled.

-An ambitious review published earlier this month in the British medical journal the Lancet, of 172 observational studies across 16 countries and six continents, concluded, “transmission of viruses was lower with physical distancing of one meter or more.”
+An ambitious review, published this month in the British medical journal the Lancet, of 172 observational studies across 16 countries and six continents concluded that “transmission of viruses was lower with physical distancing of one meter or more.”

 The British government’s scientific advisers have offered their own pros and cons, stressing that risks are relative — that overall, yes, two meters was probably safer, but how much safer and at what cost?